ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 Here is a full example.
 - The column 'Value' holds data of different types as shown in the column 'Type' (numbers/genders/moods).
-- `colDef.cellRendererCompSelector` is a function that selects the renderer based on the row data.
+- `colDef.cellRendererSelector` is a function that selects the renderer based on the row data.
-- The column 'Rendered Value' show the data rendered applying the component and params specified by `colDef.cellRendererCompSelector`
+- The column 'Rendered Value' show the data rendered applying the component and params specified by `colDef.cellRendererSelector`

 <grid-example title='Dynamic Rendering Component' name='dynamic-rendering-component' type='mixed' options='{ "exampleHeight": 335 }'></grid-example>